Alan Menken: 1974–1987: Early career and breakthrough

-Breakthrough years

 Menken finally achieved success as a composer when playwright Howard Ashman chose him and Engel to write the music for his musical adaptation of Kurt Vonnegut's novel God Bless You, Mr. Rosewater.
 The musical opened in 1979 at the WPA Theater to excellent reviews and modest box office.
 It transferred after several months to the Off-Broadway Entermedia Theater, where it ran for an additional six weeks.
 Menken and Ashman wrote their next musical, Little Shop of Horrors, for a cast of only 9 performers, including a puppeteer.
 This musical is based on the 1960 black comedy film The Little Shop of Horrors.
 It opened at WPA Theater in 1982 to warm reviews.
 It moved to the Off Broadway Orpheum Theatre in the East Village, Manhattan, where it ran for five years.
 The musical set the box-office record for highest grossing Off-Broadway show of all time.
 It toured around the world, won theater awards and was adapted as a 1986 musical film starring Rick Moranis that earned Menken and Ashman their first Oscar nomination for the song "Mean Green Mother from Outer Space".
 For his body of work in musical theatre, he was awarded the BMI Career Achievement Award in 1983.

 In 1987, Menken and lyricist David Spencer's adaptation The Apprenticeship of Duddy Kravitz, based on the 1959 novel of the same name, was produced in Philadelphia.
 After substantial re-writes, it was produced in 2015 in Montreal.
 In 1992, the WPA Theatre produced Menken's Weird Romance, also with lyrics by Spencer.
 Menken's musical based on the Charles Dickens novella A Christmas Carol, with lyrics by Lynn Ahrens and book by Mike Ockrent, debuted at Madison Square Garden's Paramount Theater in 1994.
 The show proved successful and was an annual New York holiday event.
+From 1989 to 1990, Menken and Howard Ashman wrote songs for the popular puppet TV show Sesame Street.
+In 2008, Menken said that his work on Sesame Street was "pathetic money, but it still had some prestige to it.
+It was on the air and [he] was getting some royalties".
+The duo also wrote a song titled "Wonderful Ways to Say No" for the 1990 animated anti-drug special Cartoon All-Stars to the Rescue.